pulsate-dev/pulsate/CONTRIBUTING.md

 ```

 ## Database Schema Migration
-We utilize [goose](https://github.com/pressly/goose) to update our database schema.
-The installation is necessary, regardless of whether you are currently updating the schema or not.
-Please consult the [Install](https://github.com/pressly/goose#install) guide for instructions on installation.
+We migrate our database schema using [goose](https://github.com/pressly/goose).
+It should be installed whether or not you are currently modifying the schema.
+For installation instructions, see the [Installation](https://github.com/pressly/goose#install) guide.

 ### Creating a New Migration File